mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 ### <a name="1.2" class="anchor"></a> [1.2 Computer organisation](#1.2)

-Most modern computers are organised as an assemble of buses, I/O devices, main memory, and processor:
+Most modern computers are organized as an assemble of buses, I/O devices, main memory, and processor:

 - buses are collections of electrical conduits that carry bytes between components, usually fixed sized and referred to as words, where the word size is 4 bytes (32 bits) or 8 bytes (64 bits)